 Yesterday, I walked.

 This is the regular way past tenses are formed in English.
-The suffix -ed (you can think of this as an English tense formative) is added to the verb.
+The suffix -ed (you can think of the -ed here as the equivalent of a tense formative) is added to the verb.
 This corresponds to the first aorist in Greek.

 Today, I hold the baby.